Buy skip-the-line tickets online for the Real Alcazar in Seville with afternoons the best time slots to visit the palace

 Buying Tickets for the Real Alcazar in Seville in 2024

 Buying tickets onsite and in person at the Real Alcazar in Seville is possible but few would regret using the easy online option.
-The surcharge for online timeslot reservation tickets is money very well spent.
+The small surcharge for online timeslot reservation tickets is money very well spent.

 Although it is at times possible to buy tickets on-site at the Real Alcazar, this is a bad option at the best of times turning worse as the number of visitors increases.
 Ticket lines move excruciatingly slow as the number of people allowed into the complex at any given time is limited with ticket holders receiving preference at all times.

 Onsite tickets are usually sold from the Patio de Banderas — the square used when exiting the Real Alcazar rather than at the Puerta del Leon, which is the admission gate to the complex.

 Buy Admission Tickets for the Real Alcazar